adoconnection/TextPrettifier/README.md

 ## Rules
 ### Double hyphen to dash
-from:
 ```
 --
 ```
-to:
 ```
 –
 ```

 ### Merge spaces
-from:
 ```
 Hello    world
 ```
-to:
 ```
 Hello world
 ```

 ### Space after comma
-from:
 ```
 Hello,world
 ```
-to:
 ```
 Hello, world
 ```

 ### Non-breaking space between short and long words
-from:
 ```
 striking from a hidden
 ```
-to:
 ```
 striking from a&nbsp;hidden
 ```